 Setting up your stocks / ETF / Forex portfolio

-You can keep your stocks, ETFs, forex and crypto portfolios separate or have them all in one overall portfolio.
+Getting set up with a portfolio in Delta is fast and simple!
+You can keep your stocks, ETFs, forex, crypto, and NFT portfolios separate or have them all in one overall portfolio.
 You will still be able to browse through the different assets separately as sub-portfolios even if you have them together in one overall portfolio.
 How you do it is a personal choice.

 Click the "+" button on the portfolio screen.